0xHuntoor/0xhuntoor/README.md

 # About me

-Hi, Iam Hunter, a skilled smart contract auditor and co-leader of [BUGPULL](https://github.com/bugpull/audits) with a strong track record in uncovering vulnerabilities across diverse DApps and DeFi protocols.
+Hi, Iam Hunter, a skilled smart contract auditor with a strong track record in uncovering vulnerabilities across diverse DApps and DeFi protocols.
 Known for a meticulous approach and a deep commitment to security.

 # Contact Me